brucou/react-state-driven/README.md

 (`componentWillUnmount` lifecycle method)

 # Tips and gotchas
+- The distinction between command handler types is made on the number of arguments passed to the command handler.
 - most of the time `preprocessor` will just change the name of the event.
 You can perfectly if that makes sense, use `preprocessor : x => x` and directly pass on the raw events to the machine as input.
 That is fine as long as the machine never has to perform an